Code-Institute-Submissions/KimmyKaminski/README.md

 - Contact form - allows users to easily get in touch with Kimmy to enquire about lessons and provides a dropdown menu to select the type of enquiry.
 The form is user friendly and will not permit submission without all information present.

 ### Features Left to Implement
 - Make the form inputs clear once the form is submitted.
+I tried to research how to do this, and think it involves JQuery which I am not familiar with yet, so this is something I can come back and change later in the course.
 - Contact form - the current contact form does not function, in that it does not send an email to Kimmy with the user enquiry.
 This feature will be implemented once I have progressed to that stage of the course.
 - Online lesson booking system.